fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 ```

-Declared like this the fragment can be placed to any query or mutation with the "precentcurlybrace"-operator:
+Declared like this, the fragment can be placed to any query or mutation with the "precentcurlybrace"-operator:

 ```js
 const ALL_PERSONS = gql`